keiran0/ip/docs/README.md

 ## Find

-A Task can be deleted using the following command:
+A Task can be found using the following command:
 ```
 find abc
 ```